Generalized Composition via Nerves: Models and Algebra: Models of n i s

 \subsection{Preparatory notes on the model theorems}

 Each model theorem in the subsections to follow assumes $n \geq 2$ and $i \in [n+1]$.
-The starting point in each of the theorems is a given $n$-truncated complex $\MC{S}'_{\leq n}$ where $\MC{S}'_j \SBS \MC{S}_j$ for each $j \leq n$ and such that, dependent on $i$, certain surjectivity and determinacy conditions are assumed for $n$-simplices of $\MC{S}'_{\leq n}$.
-These conditions imply surjectivity and determinacy conditions for $j$-simplices, $j<n$, but those won't be referred to in the proofs.
-The existence of such truncated complexes will be examined in Section \ref{model-construction}.
+The starting point in each of the theorems is a given $n$-truncated subcomplex $\MC{S}'_{\leq n}$ of \SBSI\ simplices such that, dependent on $i$, certain surjectivity and determinacy conditions are assumed in dimension $n$.
+These conditions imply surjectivity and determinacy conditions in lower dimensions but those won't be referred to in the proofs. \MS